 As well as being the last day of the previous tax year, 5th April is also the last day that you can reclaim taxes that may have been overpaid in previous years.
 Your claim can go back by a maximum of four years.

 More often than not, these things are picked up by HMRC, but if you spot anything, you can write a letter to HMRC ahead of the 5th April, or submit the claim in your next Self Assessment.

 You have until 5th April 2024—the last day of the 2023/24 tax year—to reclaim any overpaid tax for each year going back to the 2020/21 tax year.

 6th April - start of the new financial year

-A new tax year always brings with it a new set of tax rates and thresholds to be aware of—check out the self-employed tax rates for 2022/23.
+A new tax year always brings with it a new set of tax rates and thresholds to be aware of.

 The beginning of the new tax year is also a good opportunity to get your finances in order for your next Self Assessment tax return.
 Whilst it isn’t due until the January of the following year, having everything ready ahead of time means you can avoid the pressure of the last-minute panic and make sure you’ve got enough money set aside to pay your tax bill.